 Railroad workers have always played a large role in the nation, and with railroads spanning across most of the county, there were once many job functions for railroad workers.

 While some railroad workers were responsible for inspecting rails and railroad ties, other workers laid rail-tracks.
 Other responsibilities included heating and electricity aboard locomotives, train engineering, conductors, and yardmasters.

 Railroad workers were largely responsible for bringing this change.
 Their jobs included operating, building, inspecting, maintaining, and repairing more than 300,000 miles of track that spanned the country.

 Working in crews, they inspect rails, railroad ties, and roadbeds for signs of wear.

 As the 20th Century moved on, cars became the most popular mode of transportation in the United States, but railroads and trains are used for exports and still employ millions of people in the nation.

-Even though asbestos is no longer as big of a risk at it once was for railroad workers, it was once found in an abundance of products, machinery, and more, placing workers at risk of developing toxic illnesses such as asbestos-related lung cancer and malignant mesothelioma.
+Asbestos is no longer as big of a risk as it once was for railroad workers.
+However, it was previously associated with many products and machinery, placing workers at risk of developing toxic illnesses such as asbestos-related lung cancer and malignant mesothelioma.

-From the 1930 until the 1980s, numerous railroad workers faced asbestos exposure each day they worked.
+From 1930 until the 1980s, numerous railroad workers faced asbestos exposure each day they worked.